At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 The Edinburgh Presbytery ordained James ADAM, M.A., on Wednesday 1 December 1858, as Minister for the Parish of Canowindra, N.S.W.

-After being farewelled by what was left of his "family," James went to Liverpool, & on 6 December 1858, he embarked in the Chief Cabin of the Clipper Ship Ocean Chief, a vessel of Black Ball Line of British & Australian Packets, of 1400 tons register, commanded by Captain J. BROWN, bound for Melbourne.
+After being farewelled by what was left of his "family," James went to Liverpool, and on 6 December 1858, he embarked in the Chief Cabin of the Clipper Ship Ocean Chief, a vessel of Black Ball Line of British and Australian Packets, of 1400 tons register, commanded by Captain J. BROWN, bound for Melbourne.

 James had left his native Scotland, never to return.